 The PAE paging mechanism and support for 36-bit physical addressing were introduced into the IA-32 architecture in the Pentium Pro processors.
 Implementation of this feature in an IA-32 processor is indicated with CPUID feature flag PAE (bit 6 in the EDX register when the source operand for the CPUID instruction is 2).
-The physical address extension (PAE) flag in register CR4 enables the PAE mechanism and extends physical addresses from 32 bits to 36 bits.
-Here, the processor provides 4 additional address line pins to accommodate the additional address bits.
+The physical address extension (PAE) flag in register CR4 enables the PAE mechanism and extends physical addresses from 32 bits to 36 bits (or to MAXPHYADDR bits).
+Here, the processor provides additional address line pins (4 for 36-bit physical addressing) to accommodate the additional address bits.
 To use this option, the following flags must be set: